 August 10, 2026

-The first draft of recommendations for integrating with alternate roots to be released
+The first draft of recommendations for integrating with alternative naming systems was released

 August 12, 2026